+The Los Angeles Valley College Nursing Program has two application periods: September for the Spring Semester and April for the Fall Semester.
 In order to obtain a Program Application, the following steps MUST be completed well in advance of the application filing period:

 - All students except current and returning LAVC students need to submit a college application to the LAVC Admissions Office.
-International students must first apply to the International Student Program. - All U.S. transcripts outside of the Los Angeles Community College District (LACCD) must be mailed directly from the college attended to the LAVC Admissions Office.
+International students must first apply to the International Student Program. - All U.S. transcripts outside of the Los Angeles Community College District (LACCD) must be sent directly from the college attended to the LAVC Admissions Office.
+Please follow the instructions listed below.
 Hand-carried U.S. transcripts of any kind are NOT acceptable.
+In order to be an eligible applicant to the Nursing Program, official transcripts must be on file by the deadline posted on the Nursing website.

+Order Official Transcripts Order your Official Transcript on Parchment.com Send Official Transcripts to LAVC

-Students must confirm with the Counseling office that transcripts have arrived prior to making a counseling appointment. - All transcripts outside of the U.S. must be evaluated according to the following procedures: - Must complete 12 units with a "C" average within the LACCD prior to submitting any petition for credit. - Submit foreign transcripts to an LAVC approved foreign transcripts evaluation service to obtain credit recommendations. - LAVC will not accept foreign transcript credit conferred by another college toward program prerequisites. - Submit to the college's Petitions Committee a sealed copy of the evaluation service's credit recommendations along with a petition for approval of credit.
+- A. We are receiving paper transcripts weekly. - 3.
+We are receiving electronic transcripts from eTranscript California.
+This is the best way to send transcripts to us.
+View list of eTranscript California Schools. - C. Los Angeles Valley College also accepts transcripts from: Credential Solutions, National Student Clearninghouse, and Parchment Transcript Services. - Have transcripts send to incomingtranscripts@lavc.edu from one of those organizations. - All transcripts outside of the U.S. must be evaluated according to the following procedures: : - Must complete 12 units with a "C" average within the LACCD prior to submitting any petition for credit. - Submit foreign transcripts to an LAVC approved foreign transcripts evaluation service to obtain credit recommendations.

+- LAVC will not accept foreign transcript credit conferred by another college toward program prerequisites. - Submit to the college's Petitions Committee a sealed copy of the evaluation service's credit recommendations along with a petition for approval of credit.
 Credit approval by the Petitions Committee is NOT automatic (see a counselor for details). - 4.
-Schedule an appointment with a counselor to evaluate your transcripts well in advance of the application deadline and only after completion of Steps 1 through 3.
-The counselor will provide students with a signed "Evaluation of transcripts for Nursing Program Prerequisites" form verifying that all nursing program prerequisites are completed with a "C" or better.

-Apply to the Nursing Program during the application period.
-Students must bring the "Evaluation of Transcripts for Nursing Program Prerequisites" signed form to the Nursing Department, Allied Health and Science Room 100.
+Request a Nursing Prerequisite Evaluation from the Counseling Department by following the steps outlined below.
+Do not submit a Nursing Prerequisite Evaluation Request if you have previously received an evaluation from a counselor.
+For further assistance, you can contact the Counseling Help Desk. - A. Go to the Nursing Webpage's "How to Apply" section, and download the Nursing Prerequisite Evaluation Form. - B. Please fill out the Nursing Prerequisite Evaluation and submit the form online to the Counseling's Evaluation Upload Link on the Nursing Webpage for review. - C. The Counseling Department will email the signed Nursing Prerequisite Evaluation form back to the applicant once verified. - D. Download and fill out a Nursing Application located on the Nursing Webpage "How to Apply" section. - E. The signed Nursing Prerequisite Evaluation and completed Nursing Application can then be uploaded to the Nursing Program's Application Upload Link.

+For more detailed information please refer to the Nursing Webpage's "How to Apply" section.